sheridar/find-pauses/README.md

 The analysis workflow is composed of two separate snakemake pipelines, one to perform the initial processing steps and the other to identify pause sites.
 To run, specify sample names in the samples.yaml config file, and workflow parameters in the NETseq.yaml and pauses.yaml config files.
+Run the pipelines using the run.sh script.

 ### Processing